Book your safety critical medical

 A safety critical or fit to work medical is essential when working in potentially hazardous environments and high risk settings.
 These are roles such as; plant operators, scaffolding worker, road worker (particularly motorways), traffic marshals, slinger, banksman, signallers, employees working at height, mechanical handling equipment workers and fork lift truck drivers as well as tunnel and confined space workers.
 In these roles a safety critical medical is important as the ill health of a worker can impact their ability to carry out a task safely and could pose a risk to not only the safety of the worker but the safety of their colleagues also.

-OH3 is a SEQOHS Accredited clinic, SEQOHS (Safe Effective Quality Occupational Health Service) is run by the Faculty of Occupational Medicine and ensures a high quality occupational health service and rigorous clinical governance in our practise when conducting our SEQOHS safety critical worker and other medicals.
+OH3 is a SEQOHS Accredited clinic, SEQOHS (Safe Effective Quality Occupational Health Service) is run by the Faculty of Occupational Medicine and ensures a high quality occupational health service and rigorous clinical governance in our practice when conducting our SEQOHS safety critical worker and other medicals.
+We are a trusted provider of safety critical worker medicals for many construction companies in industrial areas of the UK, such as Teesside in the North East of England and Livingston in Scotland.
+In these areas and further afield, we have built up a reputation for providing an excellent, reliable service, as recognised with our SEQOHS Accreditation.

 Typically a safety critical worker medical is necessary for private individuals who need to prove that they are fit to work before gaining a contract to work on, for example; a construction site for a larger company, but who are not directly employed by that organisation and remain self-employed during their work in the safety critical setting.